 Benchmark Goals for Becoming Certified

-Requirements and Activities to Complete to Become a Recognized Certified Community
+Requirements to Become a Recognized Certified Community

 Achieving certification requires a community to achieve two goals and specific benchmarks within those goals.
 You will need to certify properties as having the required elements that support wildlife (food, water, cover and places to raise young), through NWF's Garden for Wildlife program requirement.
-Additionally, you will need to educate and involve your community through a series of project to raise their awareness and understanding for the natural environment in their community and the wildlife living in their surroundings.
+Additionally, you will need to educate and involve your community through a series of projects to raise their awareness and understanding for the natural environment in their community and the wildlife living in their surroundings.

 Goal One: Determine the Number and Types of Properties to Certify